 Glebe Little League has been part of Ottawa´s community sport scene since 1955 – reputedly the oldest officially chartered Little League in all of Canada, and certainly one of the most active and longest continually-running youth sports organizations in the region.
-We are a volunteer-driven not-for-profit organization with a generous and discreet assistance program that ensures that every child who wants to play baseball or softball can do so.
+We are a volunteer-driven not-for-profit organization with a generous and discreet assistance program that ensures that every child who wants to play baseball can do so.
 We offer spring house league (May and June), summer competitive leagues (July and August) and Fall Ball programs for boys and girls aged 4 through 19 years. (see Registration for programs, eligibility, and registration forms).
 New for 2019, the Glebe Baseball Academy, offering Winter Baseball Skills Training from January through March 2019.

 Rules and Philosophy

-Rules of equal play are mandated and designed to ensure all players have fun and enjoy a positive experience in our league.
-Players are entitled to equal playing time and will be rotated fairly through all playing positions as they display to skills to play the position safely.
-Spring ball involves learning the rules, skills and strategy of baseball as well as reinforcing fair play, good sportsmanship and dealing with competition with a positive attitude.
+Rules of equal play are mandated and designed to ensure all players have fun and enjoy a positive experience playing baseball in our league.
+Baseball players are entitled to equal playing time and will be rotated fairly through all baseball playing positions as they display to skills to play the position safely.
+Spring baseball involves learning the rules, skills and strategy of baseball as well as reinforcing fair play, good sportsmanship and dealing with competition with a positive attitude.

-Our coaches are volunteers who put a great deal of time and energy into coaching our teams.
-We consider it a privilege to be involved with children in a coaching role.
-Training clinics are provided by the league and many of our coaches have played the game.
-Parents and players must keep in mind that coaches are learning as well and are not perfect.
-People interested in undertaking the privileged position coaches enjoy, should indicate this when registering their children and plan to attend the coaching clinic in mid-April.
+Our baseball coaches are volunteers who put a great deal of time and energy into coaching our baseball teams.
+We consider it a privilege to be involved with children in a baseball coaching role.
+Baseball training clinics are provided by the league and many of our baseball coaches have played the game.
+Parents and players must keep in mind that baseball coaches are learning as well and are not perfect.
+People interested in undertaking the privileged position baseball coaches enjoy, should indicate this when registering their children and plan to attend the baseball coaching clinic in mid-April.
 Details will be posted as soon as they become available.
-Because our league relies on volunteers, parents are expected to support their child’s experience by volunteering in some capacity.
+Because our baseball league relies on volunteers, parents are expected to support their child’s baseball experience by volunteering in some capacity.

-For more information on our p0licies and code of conduct, please see the Policies & Procedures section.
+For more information on our policies and code of conduct, please see the Policies & Procedures section.

 The Value of Playing Baseball